 Media logic is dead … at least in its traditional form.

-In such a digital first world, and we’re racing towards it, we must be proactive and always stay in front of fast-paced developments.
+In such a digital-first world, and we’re racing towards it, we must be proactive and always stay in front of fast-paced developments.

 What is media logic?

 Contrary to popular belief, media logic is not one single theory.
-Instead, it’s a collection of theories around how media works aside from the ideal idea of how it should work.
+Instead, it’s a collection of theories around how media works aside from the perfect idea of how it should work.
 One way to illustrate this discrepancy is to consider three central aspects of media; production, distribution, and media use:

-Media logic based on network effects
+Media Logic Based on Network effects

 In a mass media-centric society, there are few senders and many recipients.
 Hence, the senders’ agenda will affect the many.